Jeh3no/Godot-Simple-State-Machine-First-Person-Controller/README.md

 The asset is 100% written in GDScript.

-He works on Godot 4.4, 4.3, and 4.2.
-I didn't test it in Godot 4.1 and Godot 4.0, but it should work just fine.
+He works perfectly on Godot 4.4, and should also works wells on the others 4.x versions (4.3, 4.2, 4.1, 4.0), but you will have to remove the uid files.

 The video showcasing the asset features : https://youtu.be/xq3AqMtmM_4